State Dependence of Krylov Complexity in $2d$ CFTs: Krylov Complexity from four point function

 \subsubsection{K-Complexity for $2d$ CFTs at large $c$}

 In this section, we will obtain the K-complexity of the primary operator $\cO_L$ for both the heavy and light external states.
-To do so, we will compute the amplitudes $\phi_n$ from the differential equation \eqref{KWFEM}, using the Lanczos coefficients which we obtained previously.
+To do so, we will compute the amplitudes $\varphi_n$ from the differential equation \eqref{KWFEM}, using the Lanczos coefficients which we obtained previously.
 To solve \eqref{KWFEM}, it is imperative that we analytically continue to Lorentzian time $t$, while retaining a small ``cut-off" $\t_0$ in Euclidean space, such that $\t=\t_0+i \, t$.
 The auto-correlation function, following the analytic continuation becomes,

+where ${\cal N}$ is a normalization constant.
 This, along with the Lanczos coefficients \eqref{lanc-light}, are fed into the differential equation \eqref{KWFEM} to obtain the solution\footnote{Note that conventionally the Lanczos coefficients $b_n$s determined from the Toda chain method is shifted from $b_n\to b_{n-1}$ while solving for the amplitudes $\varphi_{n}$ using eq.\eqref{KWFEM} \cite{Parker:2018yvk,Avdoshkin:2022xuw,Dymarsky:2019elm,Dymarsky:2021bjq}.},